-- (1) Format: PDF/A (no security settings) on a CD-R - (2) Deadline: Promptly, as soon as dissertation has been approved - (3) Submit to Graduate School desk of the Educational Affairs Division
+- (1) Format: PDF/A - (2) Deadline: Promptly, as soon as approved - (3) Submit to Graduate School desk of the Educational Affairs Division

 Note: Even while the abstract is posted, anyone who requests it will be allowed to view the whole dissertation.
 The full dissertation must be made public once the reason for prohibiting its posting on the Internet is no longer valid.